srahman03/Java-Projects/README.md

           Student Information System - stores user information and handles addition/deletion/update methods

 6. Input and Output (I/O) Streams:
-          WaterMarking project - Adds a watermark to multiple images and saves them to chosen folders.
+          WaterMark - Adds a watermark to multiple images and saves them to chosen folders.
                     - Netbeans

 10. Generics:
           Stack Implementation - A generic stack class that can store and retrieve elements of any data type.